 - FMLA (Family and Medical Leave Act) information

 - Sexual harassment policies

 - Worker’s compensation policies

-Furthermore, it should also provide them with a guide to your internal policies, like:
+In addition, the handbook should also provide them with a guide to your internal and technology policies, like:

 - Paid-time off policy

 - Payment times and promotion/review policy

 It also isn’t a bad idea to include some content to help set the tone of your organization for your employees.
 For instance, including your company’s mission and history into your handbook and endorsing the company culture you want to encourage is a good way to set the tone from the get-go.